rmkimathi/xtbenc/README.md

-# xtbenc
+# XTB Encoder
-xtbenc is a gui for ffmpeg
+xtbenc is a gui for ffmpeg.